MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-people-picker.md

 The information in this article applies only to Web applications that use Windows authentication in either classic mode or claims mode.

-The People Picker control is used to find and select users, groups, and claims when a site, list, or library owner assigns permissions in Microsoft SharePoint Server 2010.
+The People Picker control is used to find and select users, groups, and claims when a site, list, or library owner assigns permissions in Microsoft SharePoint Server.
 For more information about the People Picker properties, see [Peoplepicker: Stsadm properties](/previous-versions/office/sharepoint-2007-products-and-technologies/cc263318(v=office.12)).

 > [!NOTE]
 > There are no Windows PowerShell commands to configure People Picker in SharePoint Server 2010, SharePoint Server 2013, SharePoint Server 2016, or SharePoint Server 2019.
 However, you can use the Powershell commands to configure People Picker in SharePoint Subscription Edition.
 For more information, see [Configure People Picker in SharePoint Subscription Edition](configure-people-picker-subscription-edition.md).